auwerxlab/survival_analysis/README.rst

 A R project for survival analysis based on the R `survival package <https://cran.r-project.org/web/packages/survival/index.html>`_.

-This project comes as a template which is available at https://github.com/auwerxlab/survival_analysis.
+This project comes as a "template" which is available at https://github.com/auwerxlab/survival_analysis.
-It provides code for the analysis but no data.
+It provides **code** for the analysis but **no data**.
 Read the `documentation <https://survival-analysis.readthedocs.io/en/latest/>`_ to get started.

 Features: